reeshabhkumarranjan/Clinic-management-system/README.md

 # Clinic-management-system
-A project to test my knowledge in Java.
+A project to test my lack of knowledge in Java.